tbidne/shrun/documentation/configuration.md

 **Arg:** `--edges (EDGES_STR | sequential | off)`

-**Description:** Comma separated list, specifying command dependencies, based on their order.
+**Description:** Comma-separated list, specifying command dependencies, based on their order.
 For instance, `--edges '1 -> 3, 2 -> 3'` will require commands 1 and 2 to complete before 3 is run.
 The literal `sequential` will run all commands sequentially.

 **Example:**